ademar/MagnifyingGlass/component/Details.md

 ## Example

-Here is a simple example illustrating how to enable the magnifying glass effect on a view.
+Here is a short example illustrating how simple it is to enable the magnifying glass effect on a view.

 ```csharp
 using Xamarin.Controls;